OpenNebula/docs/source/operation/network_management/security_groups.rst

     - The security group rules are applied to a virtual machine logical port group.
     - All security group rules are applied with action "ALLOW"

+.. warning:: Modify rules or sections created by OpenNebula from NSX Manager is not supported.